 Back in 1896 Charles Dow also created the Railroad Average which in 1970 was subsequently renamed the Transportation Average.
 The Utilities Average was created in 1929.
 As a result, the Dow Jones Industrial Average is intended to be representative of the entire United States economy except for the transportation and utilities sectors.

 In the beginning, the DJIA was a simple average to calculate.
 Simply sum the stock price of each company and divide by the number of companies.
 Stock splits and other market changes make a basic average an impractical way for an index to be calculated.
 Not adjusting the average for stock splits and other market changes would create a devalued Dow.
-To keep historical continuity and allow for a comparison to be made to past Dow values, the editors of the Wall Street Journal modify the index with a divisor.
+To keep historical continuity and allow for a comparison to be made to past Dow values, the maintainers of the Dow (i.e. S&P Dow Jones Indices) modify the index with a divisor.
 The divisor is simply a number which takes stock splits and other market changes into account.
 So in order to calculate the current value of the Dow, one must sum the stock price of each company and divide by the number of companies and then divide by the divisor.